Kopano-dev/kopano-core/doc/Database_structure.md

 Has a journal of all mailbox changes -> messages in folders added, deleted, modified - exposed via ICA.

-## clientupdatestatus

-Has a list of all the reported statuses of client updates

 ## deferredupdate